Kimak–Kipchak confederation: Decline

 The Kimak federation occupied a huge territory from the Tobol and Irtysh rivers to the Caspian Sea and Syr-Darya.
-The northern border of the Kimak federation was the Siberian taiga, the eastern border was the Altai Mountains, the southern border was the lifeless steppe Bet Pak.
+The northern border of the Kimak federation was the Siberian taiga, the eastern border was the Altai Mountains and the southern border was the lifeless steppe of Bet Pak.
 The borders naturally protecting them from their enemies, the Kimaks lived undisturbed.
-Their neighbors were Karluks, Oguzes and Kyrgyzes.
-Kimaks, Kipchaks, Oguzes, Petchenegs, Ugrians and other peoples and ethnic groups of the multi-ethnic Kimak Kaganate lived peacefully and prosperous.
+Their neighbors were Karluks, Oguzes and Kyrgyz.
+Kimaks, Kipchaks, Oguzes, Petchenegs, Ugrians and other peoples and ethnic groups of the multi-ethnic Kimak Kaganate lived peacefully and prosperously.

-In the beginning of the 11th century the Kimaks and Kipchaks pushed the Oguzes to the south, Petchenegs to the west, Karluks to the southeast, and the Ugrians to the north into the Siberian taiga, and became owners of the ancient Kangju.
+At the beginning of the 11th century, the Kimaks and Kipchaks pushed the Oguzes to the south, the Petchenegs to the west, the Karluks to the southeast and the Ugrians to the north into the Siberian taiga, and became owners of the ancient Kangju.
 Individual Khanlyks of the Kimak Kaganate grew stronger, separatist forces increased, undermining central authority.
-The Khakan became only a militia leader, there was no central army, each subject Khan had his small army.
+The Khakan became only a militia leader; there was no central army, and each subject Khan had his small army.

 The Kimaks and then Khitay pressed the Kipchaks to move west, occupying lands that earlier belonged to Oguzes.
-After seizing Oguz lands, the Kipchaks grew considerably stronger, and the Kimaks became dependents of them.
+After seizing the Oguz lands, the Kipchaks grew considerably stronger, and the Kimaks became their dependents.
 The Kipchak migration was a planned invasion, a capture of richer pastures.
 Part of the Kimaks remained in the ancient land along the Irtysh, and a part left with the Kipchaks to the west.
-A larger portion of the Kimak Kaganate tribes, the Kimaks, Kipchaks, Pechenegs, and the Oguzes migrated to the west, to beyond Ural, Volga, Don and Dniepr, changing the ethnic map of Eastern Europe.
+A larger portion of the Kimak Kaganate tribes, the Kimaks, Kipchaks, Pechenegs, and the Oguzes migrated to the west, to beyond the Ural, Volga, Don and Dniepr, changing the ethnic map of Eastern Europe.
 The southern Karluks joined the Karakhanid state.

-A significant mass of Kipchaks and Kimaks remained in the Irtysh territories with the ancient Volga Finns of western Siberia.
-Subsequently, they formed the Siberian Tatars and other Turkic peoples.
+A significant mass of Kipchaks and Kimaks remained in the Irtysh territories with the ancient Samoyedic peoples.
+Subsequently, they formed the Siberian Tatars and other Turkic peoples of western Siberia.
 In the west, the Kipchaks followed the path taken previously by the Pechenegs under pressure of the Oguzes, and later the Oguzes under pressure of the Kimaks and Kipchaks.
 They crossed the Volga, Don, Dniestr, and Dniepr, and reached the Danube.
 On their way the Kipchaks were joined by the remains of the Petchenegs and Oguzes.
-The Rus chronicles under year 1054 records an appearance near Kiev of the Oguz people, who were pushed by Kipchaks, a branch of middle Irtysh and Ob Kimaks.
+The Rus chronicles under the year 1054 record an appearance near Kyiv of the Oguz people, who were pushed by Kipchaks, a branch of the middle Irtysh and Ob Kimaks.